sdesabbata/r-for-geographic-data-science/README.md

 ./src/Docker_RStudio_Start.sh
 ```

-The `Docker_RStudio_Start.sh` script will first create a `my_r-for-geographic-data-science` folder in the parent directory of the root directory of the repository (if it doesn't exitst).
+The `src/Docker_RStudio_Start.sh` script will first create a `my_r-for-geographic-data-science` folder in the parent directory of the root directory of the repository (if it doesn't exitst).
 The script will then instantiate a Docker container for the sdesabbata/r-for-geographic-data-science image, bind mount the `my_r-for-geographic-data-science` folder and the `r-for-geographic-data-science` repository folder to the container and start an RStudio Server.

 Using your browser, you can access the RStudio Server running from the Docker container by typing `127.0.0.1:28787` in your address bar, and using `rstudio` as username and `rstudio` as password.
 As the `my_r-for-geographic-data-science` folder is binded, everything that you will save in the the `my_r-for-geographic-data-science` folder in your home directory on RStudio Server will be saved on your computer.
 Everything else will be lost when the Docker container is stopped.

-To stop the Docker container, running the script `Docker_RStudio_Stop.sh` (same on Windows using PowerShell) from the repository folder.
+To stop the Docker container, running the script `src/Docker_RStudio_Stop.sh` (same on Windows using PowerShell) from the repository folder.